 Greg was elected as the Federal Member for Flinders in 2001.
 In 2004 he became Parliamentary Secretary to the Minister for Environment and Heritage and in January 2007 was appointed Parliamentary Secretary to the Minister for Foreign Affairs.

 After the November 2007 Federal election, Greg was appointed Shadow Minister for Climate Change, Environment and Urban Water, a role that brought together the great interests of his time in parliament.
-In September 2008 his role was expanded to include all water responsibilities.
 In December 2009 Greg’s role was expanded once more when he was appointed Shadow Minister for Climate Action, Environment and Heritage.

-After the 2013 Federal election Greg became Minister for the Environment, with responsibility for climate, environment, heritage and water.
+After the 2013 Federal election Greg became Minister for the Environment.
+He has responsibility for climate, environment, heritage and environmental water as well as overseeing the new cities agenda.

 As the Member for Flinders, Greg has completed three 500km walks around his electorate - in 2004, 2007 and 2011 – to raise funds for Juvenile Diabetes and Autism Spectrum Disorder.